nandstand/sample-site/content/docs/hpc-tutorial.md

 git checkout -b feature/add-environment-logging
 ```

-It's a good idea to isolate work to feature branches using descriptive names like `feature/update-aqi-algorithm` or `bugfix/fix-filename-regex`.
+It's a good idea to isolate changes to the project's codebase to feature branches using names that describe the changes, like `feature/update-aqi-algorithm` or `bugfix/fix-filename-regex`.
 In normal development, you'll create feature branches from the `develop` branch and submit merge requests through the GitLab web interface.

 5. Source the sandbox environment script: